AlexShumy/InspoQuotes/README.md

 # InspoQuotes

-InspoQuotes is a great app that gives some free inspiration and a lot of paid inspirational quotes.
+InspoQuotes is a great app that gives some free inspiration and lots of paid inspirational quotes.

 ## Features